Arbitration in Germany — Explained by an German Attorney

 It is important to note that the exact course of arbitration proceedings depends on various factors, including the arbitration agreement, the applicable arbitration rules and the procedures of the chosen arbitration institution.

-Arbitral proceedings: Flexibility and binding nature (enforceable arbitral award)
+Arbitral proceedings: Flexibility and enforceable arbitral award

 In addition, the arbitral tribunal's decision is generally enforceable.
 This ensures that the results of the arbitration proceedings can be enforced in a national and international context.

 However, it should be noted that arbitration awards can be contested before state courts in certain situations.
 The annulment of an enforceable arbitral award becomes possible if the award was made on the basis of serious procedural errors.
 It is therefore important to choose a procedural law that avoids the risk of subsequent challenges.
-Lawyers specialising in arbitral proceedings and arbitration should be involved in these issues.
-It is often advisable to choose institutionalised arbitration rules, such as those of the German Institution of Arbitration (DIS) or the International Chamber of Commerce (ICC).
+Lawyers specializing in arbitral proceedings and arbitration should be involved in these issues.
+It is often advisable to choose institutionalized arbitration rules, such as those of the German Institution of Arbitration (DIS) or the International Chamber of Commerce (ICC).

-Tip from a lawyer: Dispute prevention starts with the conclusion of the contract
+Dispute prevention starts with the conclusion of the contract

 Q&A - Arbitral proceedings, arbitral tribunal, arbitral award